sarazaToussaint/To_Do_list/README.md

 Run `npm install` command to install all dependencies.
 N.B: Make sure that you have node installed in your commputer, if not [Download Node](https://nodejs.org/en/)

+- Run `npm run start` to run this app on your browser

 ### Authors
 ***